rahulnayak-inventyv/git_wrapper/README.md

 # git_wrapper
-This repo is used for pull and push your code from your code
+This repo is used for pull and push your code from your code.